-12-VOLT TV/DVD POWER SWITCH Swing-Out TV -If Equipped
+TV/DVD MASTER POWER SWITCH - 12-VOLT (Swing-Out TV)

-The TV and DVD player unit on models with swing-out TV are powered by 12-volt coach current and have a power input switch located on the underside of a side overhead cabinet.
-The switch is labeled '12 VOLT TV' as shown.
+The TV and DVD player unit on models with swing-out TV are powered by 12-volt coach current and have a master power input switch located on the underside of a side overhead cabinet.
+The switch is labeled "12 VOLT TV" as shown.

-Turn this 12-volt power switch off when not using the TV to conserve house battery charge.
+Turn off the master power switch when not using the TV to conserve house battery charge.